ansys/pymotorcad/README.rst

 Using tox
 ^^^^^^^^^

-As Makefile has rules, `tox`_ has environments.
-In fact, the tool creates its own virtual environment so anything being tested is isolated from the project in order to guarantee project's integrity.
+While Makefile has rules, `tox`_ has environments.
+In fact, ``tox`` creates its own virtual environment so that anything being tested is isolated from the project to guarantee the project's integrity.

 The following environments commands are provided:

 - **tox -e style**: checks for coding style quality.
 - **tox -e py**: checks for unit tests.
 - **tox -e py-coverage**: checks for unit testing and code coverage.
 - **tox -e doc**: checs for documentation building process.

 Raw testing
 ^^^^^^^^^^^